nimikro/cs50-2-readability/README.md

 ```

 # Specification
-Design and implement a program, readability, that computes the Coleman-Liau index of the text.
+Implemented a program, readability, that computes the Coleman-Liau index of the text, according to the following.

-* Implement your program in a file called readability.c in a directory called readability.
-* Your program must prompt the user for a string of text (using get_string).
+* The program prompts the user for a string of text (using get_string).
-* Your program should count the number of letters, words, and sentences in the text.
-You may assume that a letter is any lowercase character from a to z or any uppercase character from A to Z, any sequence of characters separated by spaces should count as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
+* The program counts the number of letters, words, and sentences in the text.
+We assume that a letter is any lowercase character from a to z or any uppercase character from A to Z, any sequence of characters separated by spaces counts as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
-* Your program should print as output "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
+* The program prints as output "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
-* If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output "Grade 16+" instead of giving the exact index number.
-If the index number is less than 1, your program should output "Before Grade 1".
+* If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), the program outputs "Grade 16+" instead of giving the exact index number.
+If the index number is less than 1, the program outputs "Before Grade 1".